-FI.9 The student will connect information about French and francophone culture(s) with concepts studied in other subject areas.
+The student will connect information about German and German-speaking culture(s) with concepts studied in other subject areas.

-- 1. Identify the use of French and francophone cultures in other subject areas. - 2.
-Relate content from other subject areas to topics discussed in French class, such as current and historical events from francophone countries to those in the United States.
+- 1. Identify the use of German and the German-speaking cultures in other subject areas. - 2.
+Relate content from other subject areas to topics discussed in German class, such as the contributions of German-speaking immigrants and current events from German-speaking countries.